-The two Activity and Resource units linked to the East and West Runton booklet are designed to show some simple examples of how useful census data can be to historians.
-Both activity pages make use of the same data, from the 1851 census records.
+The two Aspects linked to the East and West Runton booklet are designed to show some simple examples of how useful census data can be to historians.
+Both aspect pages make use of the same data, from the 1851 census records.
 The first activity sheet shows the data set in a tabular layout; the second provides a simple data management system which enables further analysis to be undertaken.

 On this link you'll find an explanation of the data from the 1851 census which has been used.
 You can then click through to see the data itself.
 When undertaking data analysis, it is important to know how it has been structured, in order to correctly understand the results.

 In general the data is transcribed directly from the original records, though some repetitive fields have not been included to save a bit of space,